 Now, let’s talk about those mozzarella cheese blocks.

 Can You Freeze Mozzarella Cheese Blocks?

 Mozzarella block contains much less water than its fresh counterpart.
-It looks and feels almost like a hard cheese.
+It looks and feels almost like a semi-hard cheese.
 That also means that freezing it doesn’t have as many downsides as freezing fresh mozzarella.